nvimpel/chipwhisperer/docs/source/getting-started.rst

 =========

-ChipWhisperer has scope boards, which are used to mount side channel attacks, as well as target boards, which function as a device under test (DuT).
+ChipWhisperer has scope boards, which are used to mount side channel attacks, as well as target boards, which function as a device under test (DUT).
 Hardware documentation can be found in the "Hardware" section of this site.

 Hardware is for the most part open source and design files/schematics